-The town of Warminster began in Saxon times as a small settlement within the 1oop of the Were stream, but people were living in the area during pre-historic days - the surrounding hills feature Iron Age remains, while at Pitmead, a meadow by the river Wylye near Norton Bavant, the remains of two Romano-British buildings were first discovered in 1786.
+The town of Warminster began in Saxon times as a small settlement within the loop of the Were stream, but people were living in the area during prehistoric days – the surrounding hills feature Iron Age remains, while at Pitmead, a meadow by the river Wylye near Norton Bavant, the remains of two Romano-British buildings were first discovered in 1786.
 The Domesday Book (1086) suggests a population of 400 in Warminster.
 A grant of a market had been made by 1204 and although the growth of the town was gradual to begin with, the corn market held here was soon successful.
-By the middle of the 17th century it was the "greatest corn-market by much in the West" and the fame and fortune which continued was encouragement for other trades such as malting, cloth production and iron founding.
+By the middle of the 17th century it was the 'greatest corn-market by much in the West' and the fame and fortune which continued was encouragement for other trades such as malting, cloth production and iron founding.
 Corn and cloth gave rise to much of the architecture we see in the town centre today.
 The coming of the railway to Warminster in 1851 accelerated the decline in trade.
 The Corn Exchange built in 1855 slowed down the decline for a few years but by 1900 the great days of the corn market were well and truly over.
-Since then Warminster has looked to its role as a garrison town with some light industry and tourism as the way forward.
+Since then Warminster has looked to its links with the garrison, along with some light industry and tourism as the way forward.

 The Obelisk, a triangular monument of Bath stone at the junction of Silver Street, Church Street and Vicarage Street, was erected in 1783 to commemorate the enclosure of the parish.
 It stands on the site of the former Emwell Cross Barn.
 A fountain (now disused) is in the shape of a lion's head and the cattle troughs at the base are now planted with flowers.
 The monument is floodlit at night.